-- Set up the recruiting panel and will ensure the short list takes place quickly.
+- Accept responsibility for employees by responding positively to requests from other departments to consider staff subject to redeployment. - Set up the recruiting panel and will ensure the short list takes place quickly.
 The shortlist of the redeployment candidate will be against the essential criteria for the post as detailed in the job description and person specification. - Confirm the interview arrangement and details to the People Centre and the shortlisted redeployee. - Confirm the outcome of the interview to the People Centre and the employee. - A record of the interview, the reasons for the selection of the successful applicant and the reasons for the rejection of the unsuccessful candidates should be documented by the recruiting manager.
 This record should be objective and should focus on factors such as the extent to which a candidate's qualifications, skills and experience matched up to the requirements defined in the person specification.
 These records should be retained for six months, after which they should be destroyed in the absence of any litigation.
-Noting that under the Data Protection Act 1998, the recruiting managers' interview notes held in a structured file (paper or computer based) can be subject to access requests from both successful and unsuccessful job applicants. - Be available to provide feedback where the redeployment candidates do not meet the essential criteria or have been unsuccessful at the interview. - Arrange the redeployee's local induction. - Provide appropriate managerial support to the redeployee, assess and monitor their suitability for the post during the trial period. - Provide weekly progress report to the substantive post's departmental Human Resources Team and copied the People Centre. - Confirm the outcome of the trial period to the People Centre. - Ensure that any on-going learning and development needs are identified and work objectives are set under the IPAD performance management appraisal scheme framework.
+Noting that under the Data Protection Act 1998, the recruiting managers' interview notes held in a structured file (paper or computer based) can be subject to access requests from both successful and unsuccessful job applicants. - Be available to provide feedback where the redeployment candidates do not meet the essential criteria or have been unsuccessful at the interview. - Arrange the redeployee's local induction. - Provide appropriate managerial support to the redeployee, assess and monitor their suitability for the post during the trial period. - Provide weekly progress report to the substantive post's departmental Human Resources Team and copied the People Centre. - Confirm the outcome of the trial period to the People Centre. - Ensure that any on-going learning and development needs are identified and work objectives are set under the performance management appraisal scheme framework.